hexagon5un/barking_dogs_dds_demo/README.md

 A quick silly demo of one way to implement DDS sample playback on an AVR/Arduino.
 It plays up to four simultaneous dog-barks at different pitches.
 But your job is to make something cooler out of it, either by replacing the "bark" sample, or by adding a keyboard, or...

 The samples themselves are 8-bit @ 8kHz mono.
-If you've got something like this (or can get it out of Audacity or sox) then you can tweak the included Python file to make a suitable C header with the data.
+If you want to replace them, just save your sample as a mono, 8kHz, 8-bit WAV file (e.g. with Audacity or sox) and then you can tweak the included Python file to make a suitable C header with your data.

 ## PWM